 - Choose a template.

-- Add a call-to-action so that your recipients can perform the desired action: donate money, sign up for an event, etc.
+- Add a call-to-action so your recipients can perform the desired action: donate money, sign up for an event, etc.

 - Analyze statistics and modify your content based on that data.
-Check your best performing campaigns and choose a benchmark email for further campaigns.
+Check your best-performing campaigns and choose a benchmark email for further campaigns.

-Automate email marketing communication
+2. Automate email marketing communication

+Once your newsletter template is ready, you can start automating your communication.
 The goal is to use automation to build relationships with the people on your contact list and help them make the right decisions.

 - Create automation events based on users’ behavior